-- With respect to any nonwillful violation, such fine may shall not exceed \$5,000 \$2,500 per violation.
-In no event shall such fine exceed an aggregate amount of \$20,000 \$10,000 for all nonwillful violations arising out of the same action.
+- (2) With respect to any nonwillful violation, such fine may shall not exceed \$25,000 \$2,500 per violation.
+In no event shall such fine exceed an aggregate amount equal to 1 percent of the insurer's surplus, as determined by the most recent financial statements filed with the office, of \$10,000 for all nonwillful violations arising out of the same action.
 If When an insurer discovers a nonwillful violation, the insurer shall correct the violation and, if restitution is due, make restitution to all affected persons.
 Such restitution shall include interest at 12 percent per year from either the date of the violation or the date of inception of the affected person's policy, at the insurer's option.
 The restitution may be a credit against future premiums due provided that the interest accumulates shall accumulate until the premiums are due.
 If the amount of restitution due to any person is \$50 or more and the insurer wishes to credit it against future premiums, it shall notify such person that she or he may receive a check instead of a credit.
-If the credit is on a policy that which is not renewed, the insurer shall pay the restitution to the person to whom it is due. - (3) With respect to any knowing and willful violation of a lawful order or rule of the office or commission or a provision of this code, the office may impose a fine upon the insurer in 870297 an amount not to exceed \$40,000 \$20,000 for each such violation.
-In no event shall such fine exceed an aggregate amount of \$200,000 \$100,000 for all knowing and willful violations arising out of the same action.
+If the credit is on a policy that which is not renewed, the insurer shall pay the restitution to the person to whom it is due. - (3) With respect to any knowing and willful violation of a lawful order or rule of the office or commission or a provision of this code, the office may impose a fine upon the insurer in an amount not to exceed \$100,000\$ \$20,000\$ for each such violation.
+In no event shall such fine exceed an aggregate amount equal to 5 percent of the insurer's surplus, as determined by the most recent financial statements filed with the office, of \$100,000 for all knowing and willful violations arising out of the same action.
 In addition to such fines, the such insurer shall make restitution when due in accordance with the provisions of subsection (2).